As an Amazon Associate I earn from qualifying purchases. Click for details.

 However, the tunnels–one more level down–were dark and eerie.
 In one of them, I “saw” a girl running in the darkness, and I sensed that she was afraid of rape.
 I felt nauseous.

-(See our photos at Bradford College – Tunnel Orbs.)
+(See my photos at Bradford College – Tunnel Orbs.)

 This was our first of two visits to the tunnels that day.